Cross Margin vs Isolated Margin: Use This One For Less Risk

 What is isolated margin?

-Pros and cons with isolated margin
+Pros and cons of isolated margin

 Which one to use for less risk?